 Yes.
-Sharing the community's history with local civic and school groups is a primary mission of the Town Historian.
-A list of available presentations appears online at www.townofaurora.com/departments/historian.
+Sharing the community's history with local civic and school groups is a primary mission of the Historian.
+Arrangements depend on the circumstances and location of the presentation.
+Please do not hesitate to inquire.
+A list of available community presentations appears online at www.townofaurora.com/departments/historian.